What's the difference between this article and 80k's article?

 - Next best: Do something similar to what they do.
 For example, if you want to work on the EA Forum at CEA, try doing something similar, not something like optimizing the performance of a database at a huge org.

-If you don’t really mind which org
+Skills if you don’t really mind which org:

-Will the skill that you learn have demand in the future or will EA tech needs change?
+Q: Will the skill that you learn have demand in the future or will EA tech needs change?

 TL;DR: The skills will probably still be relevant, yes.